-*Updated 2023
+*Updated 2024

 Adoption has transformed dramatically over the past century.
-Whereas adoptions used to forbid contact between birth and adoptive families, most of today’s adoptions are open.
+Whereas adoption agencies used to forbid contact between birth and adoptive families, most of today’s adoptions are open.
 This means they include some level of contact between families – ranging from yearly emails to shared holidays.
 With an estimated 95% of America’s domestic adoptions being conducted with some level of contact with birth families, open adoption is certainly in vogue.
 But it is as beneficial for children as its advocates claim?

 Below, we’ll look at three reasons why open adoption is the most suitable approach, and three reasons why adoptive parents shouldn’t feel obliged to have contact with their child’s birth family.